MAPP 04.01.03 Section VII Item N - Advertisements

-The Vice President of University Marketing & Media Relations has designated members of the brand review team to review and approve all communications about UH per the MAPP above.
+The Vice President of University Marketing, Communication & Media Relations has designated members of the division (UH Branding team) to review and approve all communications about UH per the MAPP above.
 We have created a streamlined process that allows for a 48 hour response time.

-The brand review team consists of a dozen rotating staff members who meet in pairs each day to review all submitted PDFs.
+The UH Branding team consists of rotating staff members who meet in pairs each day to review all submitted PDFs.
 They are trained on the same guidelines and meet regularly together as a team.
 To ensure a quick response to questions, email the entire team at firstname.lastname@example.org.

 Please follow these steps to ensure a quick brand review experience:

 - Be knowledgeable.
-Read the guidelines on logo usage and send questions to email@example.com.
+Read the guidelines on logo usage and send questions to UH Branding at email@example.com.

 - Be patient.
-The first communication will come within 24 hours of your submission in the form of an approval or feedback for revisions (please note, approvals will be vaild for six months from the original approval date)
+The first communication will come within 48 hours of your submission in the form of an approval or feedback for revisions.

-In addition to the style guideline and logo usage, the ad approval team will also look for:
+In addition to the style guideline and logo usage, the brand review team will also look for:

 - Design flaws (i.e. blurry images, disproportion, etc.)